karlkfi/kpt-config-sync/README.md

 # Quickstart Set Up {#set-up}

-There's a one-time set up required to set up Nolos components described in this section.
+There's a one-time set up required to set up Nomos components described in this section.
 The user running these commands should have a cluster-admin rolebinding.